Are you about to do take on the Physicians Elemental Diet to treat SIBO and need some advice about what to expect?

 My Video Review Of The Elemental Diet

-So I decided to make a video diary of the diet because I thought, there must be so many people out there who are in the same situation and wondering whether to fork out the money for this diet.
-It’s a long video but I think a good detailed view of what I went through on this diet.
+So I decided to make a video diary of the diet because I thought, there must be so many people out there who are in the same situation and wondering whether to fork out the money for this Elemental Diet.
+It’s a long video but I think a good detailed view of what I went through.

-Firstly, would it actually work?
-How was it going to taste?
-Let’s face it, I had read it was going to taste pretty nasty and lastly, how bad were the side effects going to be?
+Firstly, would the Elemental Diet work?
+How would the Elemental Diet taste?
+Let’s face it, I had read it was going to taste pretty nasty and lastly, how bad were the Elemental Diet side effects going to be?

 One thing I have learnt along the way is everyone is completely different.
 What works for one, doesn’t work for another but I thought at least I can offer comfort and reassurance because we need it.